Audio:

 The UK single was available as a CBS white label promo (with a large

-"A" on the A-side) and with the regular orange CBS label with a push-out
+"A" on the A-side) and with the commercial orange CBS label with push-out

 |